 Online FAMACHA© Certification

-The FAMACHA© System –The use of the FAMACHA© system allows small ruminant producers to make selective deworming decisions based on an estimated level of anemia in sheep and goats affected by barber pole worm infections.
+The FAMACHA© System –The use of the FAMACHA© system allows small ruminant producers to make selective deworming decisions based on an estimated level of anemia in sheep and goats affected by barber pole worm infection.
 The barber pole worm is the most economically important parasite affecting small ruminant production on pasture, causing varying levels of anemia (reduction below normal in the number of red cells in the blood) and in severe cases death.
 Worldwide anthelmintic (anti-parasitic) resistance has been reported in all current dewormers available to treat the barber pole worm and other gastrointestinal nematodes.
-The FAMACHA© system aids in selective deworming, minimizing the use of dewormers and slowing the rate of drug resistant parasite population development.
+The FAMACHA© system aids in selective deworming, minimizing the use of dewormers and slowing the rate of drug-resistant parasite population development.
 The FAMACHA© system also aids in selective breeding decisions by identifying those animals that are most susceptible to barber pole worm infection.

 SC_goatFAMACHA_higherres